akareen/Arduino-Robot-Maze-Follower-Simulation/README.md

 **Current progress:**
 * Reduced code length
 * Added comments to clarify functionality
+* Basic Wall following algorithm complete
+* Basic maze finished in 44 seconds

 **List of things to do:**
 * Improve GUI of the simulation
-* Make the algorithm for the robot (various steps)
+* Improve the algorithm for the robot (various including curves)
-* Create new mazes for the robot
+* Test on other mazes for the robot
 * Incorporate acceleration and momentum

 **Rules to be aware of:**